FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 `# Required - Give a written explanation of the purpose of the topic this exercise is based on`

 ### Tutorial
-`# Ideal but optional - this section should guided exercise showing participants how to use the subject of the exercise`
+`# Ideal but optional - This section should provided a guided exercise showing participants how to use the subject of the exercise`

 ### Exercise
 `# required - Following the tutorial, provide an exercise that requires the participant use the knowledge that they have gained through the intro and tutorial`